UBC-MOAD/docs/git_version_control.rst

 .. code-block:: bash

+    $ git config --global init.defaultbranch main
     $ git config --global pull.rebase false

+The first of those lines tells Git that when you create a new repository with the :command:`git init` command, it should call the default branch :kbd:`main`.
+This is consistent with the default we have set on GitHub as of mid-2020.
+Don't worry if you don't understand what "default branch" means;
+you will learn soon.

-This tells Git to merge changes that it pulls in from remote repositories instead of rebasing them.
+The second tells Git to merge changes that it pulls in from remote repositories instead of rebasing them.
+Again,
-Don't worry if you don't understand what that means right now; you will learn ater.
+don't worry if you don't understand what that means right now;
+you will learn.
 We just have to tell Git what to do by default after :command:`git pull` so that it does constantly tell us that we haven't specified a default.

 If you want to see what is in your :file:`$HOME/.gitconfig` file,